 The Commission comprises of Mr Brett Rowse (Chairperson), Dr Lynne Williams (Acting Chairperson), Ms June Roache, Professor David Round and Mr Geoff Knight.

-Mr Brett Rowse
+Mr Brett Rowse - Chairperson and Commissioner

-also a Board member of the Adelaide Festival, Motor Accident Commission
+Mr Rowse chaired the South Australian Financing Authority Board and was also a Board member of the Adelaide Festival, Motor Accident Commission and Funds SA.

 Mr Rowse retired from the position as Under Treasurer, Department of Treasury and Finance on 30 November 2015.

-Dr Lynne Williams
+Dr Lynne Williams - Acting Chairperson and Commissioner

-Dr Williams is a Fellow of the Institute of Public Administration Australia (IPAA) and of St Hilda’s College (University of Melbourne), a member of the Australian Institute of Company Directors, and Vice President of Athletics International (Australia).
+Dr Williams has degrees in economics from the University of Melbourne, the London School of Economics and Monash University.
+She is a Fellow of the Institute of Public Administration Australia (IPAA) and of St Hilda’s College (University of Melbourne), a member of the Australian Institute of Company Directors, and Secretary of Athletics International (Australia).

-Ms June Roache
+Ms June Roache - Commissioner

-Ms Roache is an independent director with extensive business experience having held several senior executive roles including Chief Executive of SA Lotteries, and a number of governance roles including Vice President of the World Lottery Association and Chair of the Asia Pacific Lottery Association.
+Ms Roache is an independent non-executive director with extensive business experience having held several senior executive roles including Chief Executive of SA Lotteries, and a number of governance roles including Vice President of the World Lottery Association and Chair of the Asia Pacific Lottery Association.

-Professor David Round
+Professor David Round - Commissioner

 Professor Round was an Associate Member of the Trade Practices Commission from 1986 to 1993 when he was appointed as an Associate Member of its successor, the Australian Competition and Consumer Commission, until 1998.